 It’s time to create a list of schools, schedule college visits, pick an SAT/ACT prep program and talk about money.

-As your junior plows through the most demanding year of high school, she must also find time to plan for her future.
-If so far she has found excuse after excuse to put it off, you need to step in and find a way to get her on board now.
+As your junior plows through the most demanding year of high school, they must also find time to plan for their future.
+If so far they have found excuse after excuse to put it off, you need to step in and find a way to get them on board now.
 If you don’t, next fall will turn into a stressful mess and believe me, you don’t want to go there.

 Read on for a guide on how to get started and the actions you and your student should take in the next few weeks.

-Ask the big question You may consider it a foregone conclusion that your son is going to college, but he may not.
-During a car ride, over dinner or whenever you can harness his attention, ask simply, “Do you want to go to college?”
+Ask the big question You may consider it a foregone conclusion that your child is going to college, but they may not.
+During a car ride, over dinner or whenever you can harness their attention, ask simply, “Do you want to go to college?”
 The answer could be, “Uh, yeah,” with a look that asks what is wrong with you.
-Use this as a starting point to find out if he’s thought about what he wants to study or where.
+Use this as a starting point to find out if they’ve thought about what they want to study or where.

-If he says, “No I don’t want to go to college,” resist the urge to freak out.
+If they say, “No I don’t want to go to college,” resist the urge to freak out.
 Instead, ask for an explanation, then listen carefully to see if there’s a real plan in there somewhere.
-Maybe four years of college doesn’t fit his goals, but a two-year program could provide the skills and education he needs to succeed at what he wants to do.
+Maybe four years of college doesn’t fit their goals, but a two-year program could provide the skills and education they need to succeed at what they want to do.
 Talk it out and offer guidance, or find someone who can.